yogitasn/OpenEnded-Step8-DeploycodeforTesting/README.md

 ## General Info
-This project is scaling the prototype of Open-Ended Data Engineering Project: Seattle Paid Parking Occupancy
+This project is Step 8- Deploy your code for Testing for Open Ended project: Seattle Paid Parking Occupancy

 <hr/>